Crash Nitro Kart (GBA video game): Gameplay

 An example of a race in Crash Nitro Kart.
 The player, in second place, is armed with a missile, a power-up that targets the racer directly ahead of the player.

 Crash Nitro Kart is a kart racing game in which players control karts driven by Crash Bandicoot characters across a selection of 13 tracks, racing against AI or other players in lap-based contests.
 The characters' karts vary in speed, acceleration, and handling, offering distinct driving experiences (e.g., heavy and fast vs. light and spry), allowing players to choose based on racing style.
 The basic controls include accelerating, braking, hopping, and using power-ups.
 The power slide mechanic, triggered by holding the hop button while turning, allows players to drift through turns to build a boost gauge.
 Tapping the accelerator at the right moment (indicated by the gauge turning red) triggers a turbo boost, with skilled players able to chain up to three boosts for significant speed advantages.
 Collecting Wumpa fruit increases a kart's top speed slightly and enhances the power of weapons.
 Power-ups, collected from item boxes, include bombs, homing missiles, shields, tornadoes, and turbo boosts.
 Many have dual functions; for example, bombs can be launched forward or backward or detonated remotely, and shields can be fired as missiles.

 The game has a single-player campaign along with time trial, arcade, and multiplayer modes.
 In the single-player mode, players progress through hub-based worlds, racing to earn trophies, collect relics, tokens, or crystals, and face boss races.
 The mode offers two story paths between Crash Bandicoot's team or Doctor Neo Cortex's team.
 The arcade mode includes single races and cup circuits.
 In the time trial mode, players can record race times, which could be uploaded to the Vicarious Visions website via passwords.
 The GBA and N-Gage versions support four-player racing via the Game Link Cable and Bluetooth respectively.
-The GBA version can connect with the GameCube version via the GameCube – Game Boy Advance link cable, which unlocks two new characters.
+The GBA version can connect with the GameCube version via the GameCube – Game Boy Advance link cable, which unlocks extra characters and a secret minigame.